-Administration meets annually with each faculty member to discuss program needs including media and equipment.
+Administration meets annually with each faculty member to discuss program needs including educational resources and equipment.
 Based on the discussion, each program/department is then given a budget with which to purchase supplies and resource materials.
 Funds are allocated to the program/department budgets from the general budget, lab accounts, and grants.
-Equipment, software, DVDs and online resource license purchases may be requested through an annual technology plan which each program completes and submits to administration.
+Equipment, software, and online resource license purchases may be requested through an annual technology plan which each program completes and submits to administration.

-ANNUAL EVALUATION OF THE EFFECTIVENESS OF MEDIA SERVICES AND UTILIZATION OF THE RESULTS TO MODIFY AND IMPROVE MEDIA SERVICES
+THE INSTITUTION ANNUALLY EVALUATES THE EFFECTIVENESS OF ITS EDUCATIONAL RESOURCES AND USES THE RESULTS TO MODIFY AND IMPROVE ITS RESOURCES AND SERVICES

-Program surveys which include questions rating reference materials and resources are asked of students twice during each school year and shared directly with faculty.
-In addition, climate surveys, distributed annually to staff and students, ask responders to rate the effectiveness of the College's media and services.
-Responses from both surveys are reviewed by the administration twice a year to determine areas of need.
-This feedback allows administration and instructional personnel to identify strengths and weaknesses, demonstrating the effectiveness of media services and respond accordingly.
-The Media Services Plan is also posted on the school's intranet and reviewed and updated annually with faculty.
+Program surveys which include questions rating reference materials and resources are asked of students during their enrollment period and shared directly with faculty.
+In addition, climate surveys, distributed annually to staff and students, ask responders to rate the effectiveness of the College's educational resources and services.
+Responses from surveys are reviewed by the administration to determine areas of need.
+This feedback allows administration and instructional personnel to identify strengths and weaknesses, demonstrating the effectiveness of educational resources and respond accordingly.
+The Educational Resource Plan is also posted on the school's intranet and reviewed and updated annually with faculty.